VIPAAR/helplightning-samples/export-data/README.md

    }
    ```

-3. Use the curl command line tool to obtain a JWT user token.
+3. Use the curl command line tool to obtain a JWT user token, filling in the values for your API key and credentials file.

    ```
    curl 'https://api.helplightning.net/api/v1/auth' -H 'x-helplightning-api-key: yourApiKey' -H 'Content-Type: application/json' -d @/path/to/yourCredentialsFile